New credit card study says we paid off debt during the pandemic. But will it last?

 A newly released study from WalletHub indicates that up to $80 billion was paid on credit card debt in 2020 and 56 billion more in the first quarter of this year.

-Jill Gonzalez, Wallet Hub, “The first quarter of any year is when you see the biggest paydown but this year we surpassed what we typically see, said Jill Gonzalez of WalletHub.
+“The first quarter of any year is when you see the biggest paydown, but this year we surpassed what we typically see,” said Jill Gonzalez of WalletHub.

 “The economy has reopened, businesses have reopened, travel is now something that people are able to partake in, so I think we won’t be seeing these debt pay down numbers to this extent for much longer if for any longer at all,” said Gonzalez.